davidob05/jh03-main/README.md

 Did not want to delete the above as it contains useful information.

 ## Summary of changes
-The project now runs as two Docker services: one for the React front end and one for the Django API (plus Postgres for persistence).
+The project now runs as two Docker services: one for the React front end and one for the Django API.
+Django now bootstraps its own local PostgreSQL instance inside the same container (data files live under `services/django/lithium/.postgres-data`, which is ignored from git).

 To work with the codebase: